bvandevliet/WordPress.LinkFinder/readme.txt

 </p>

 <p>
-  If you would like to contribute, please visit the repo at https://github.com/bvandevliet/WordPress.LinkFinder and open an issue or pull request.
+  If you would like to contribute, please visit the repo at <a href="https://github.com/bvandevliet/WordPress.LinkFinder" target="_blank">GitHub</a> and open an issue or pull request.
 </p>